A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Introduction

 \begin{paragr} The final section \ref{sec:Spec-exp} states and proves the spectral expansion namely theorem \ref{thm:spec-kernel} (and theorem \ref{thm-intro:spec-kernel} above).
 The starting point given in subsection \ref{ssec:asalim} is the spectral decomposition \eqref{eq-intro:JGT} given by proposition \ref{prop:cv-spectral-T} and proposition \ref{prop:limT} which reduces the problem to the computation of the limit of integrals of the relative characters associated to the main part.
 The computation of the limit is achieved in subsection \ref{ssec:comput-limit} and theorem \ref{thm:Jchi} which gives the spectral expansion of $J_\chi^G(g,f)$ for a cuspidal datum $\chi$.
 Finally in subsection \ref{ssec:spec-FR} the spectral decomposition is stated and an argument based on Müller's work is given for the absolute convergence. \end{paragr}

-\begin{paragr}[Acknowledgement.] --- The impetus of this work was given by some joint projects we had with Micha\l\ Zydor.
+\begin{paragr}[Acknowledgement.] --- I thank the Institut universitaire de France (IUF) for its support.
+The impetus of this work was given by some joint projects we had with Micha\l\ Zydor.
 I warmly thank him for his insights and the countless discussions on regularized periods we had in past years.
+I am greatly indebted to the anonymous referee who observed that some shift in the expression of the truncated scalar product and the definition of regularized Flicker-Rallis period was overlooked in a previous version of the paper.
+I would like to thank him for his careful reading and his many useful comments that helped me to improve the exposition.
+I thank Raphaël Beuzart-Plessis and Paul Boisseau who also pointed out to me the missing shift.
+Finally I thank François Digne and Jean Michel for a useful conversation. \end{paragr}